 Provision for Income Taxes.
-The provision for income taxes decreased \$5.7 million, to \$8.1 million for fiscal 2009 from \$13.8 million for fiscal 2008.
-Our effective income tax rate was 52.9% for fiscal 2009 and 62.2% for fiscal 2008.
-The lower effective tax rate in fiscal 2009 is primarily due to improved performance in Europe and the Middle East region which enabled us to record a benefit from the utilization of foreign net operating loss carryforwards.
-The higher effective tax rate compared to statutory rates in fiscal 2008 is primarily due to continued losses in foreign locations that resulted in a lower tax benefit or provided no tax benefit, and a reduced level of taxable income in North America.
+The provision for income taxes decreased by \$5.8 million to \$7.4 million for fiscal 2009 from \$13.3 million for fiscal 2008.
+Our effective income tax rate was 56.6% for fiscal 2009 and 67.0% for fiscal 2008.
+The lower effective tax rate in fiscal 2009 was primarily due to improved performance in Europe and the Middle East region which enabled us to record a benefit from the utilization of foreign net operating loss carryforwards.
+The higher effective tax rate compared to statutory rates in fiscal 2008 was primarily due to continued losses in foreign locations that resulted in a lower tax benefit or provided no tax benefit, and a reduced level of taxable income in North America.

-Minority Interest.
-Starting in the fourth quarter of fiscal 2008, our ownership interest in NeuCo increased to 49.15% and combined with our officers holding three Board of Director seats, and other considerations, our ownership constitutes control under GAAP.
-As a result, NeuCo's financial results since this transaction have been consolidated with ours and allocations of the minority share of NeuCo's net income result in deductions to our net income, while allocations of the minority share of NeuCo's net loss result in additions to our net income, as more fully described in Note 1 to our Notes to Consolidated Financial Statements.
-Minority interest in the results of operations of NeuCo allocable to its other owners was a net loss of \$0.6 million for fiscal 2009 and \$36,000 for fiscal 2008.
+Net Loss (Income) Attributable to Noncontrolling Interest, Net of Tax.
+Starting in the fourth quarter of fiscal 2008, our ownership interest in NeuCo increased to 49.15% and combined with our officers holding three Board of Director seats, and other considerations, our ownership constitutes control under U.S. GAAP.
+As a result, NeuCo's financial results since this transaction have been consolidated with ours and allocations of the noncontrolling interest's share of NeuCo's net income result in deductions to our net income, while allocations of the noncontrolling interest's share of NeuCo's net loss result in additions to our net income, as more fully described in Note 1 to our Notes to Consolidated Financial Statements.
+The results of operations of NeuCo allocable to its other owners were a net loss of \$0.6 million for fiscal 2009 and \$36,000 for fiscal 2008.

-Net Income.
-Net income decreased by \$0.2 million, or 2.6%, to \$7.8 million for fiscal 2009 from \$8.0 million for fiscal 2008.
-Diluted net income per share decreased 1.4% to \$0.73 per share for fiscal 2009 from \$0.74 per share for fiscal 2008.
-Net income decreased at a greater rate than diluted net income per share because diluted weighted average shares outstanding decreased 186,000 shares, or 1.7%, to approximately 10,718,000 for fiscal 2009 from approximately 10,904,000 for fiscal 2008.
-The decrease in diluted weighted average shares outstanding for fiscal 2009 is primarily due to a decrease in common stock equivalents from employee stock option and restricted share awards and shares underlying our convertible debt due to the decline in our stock price.
+Net Income Attributable to CRA International, Inc. Net income increased by \$0.1 million, or 2.0%, to \$6.3 million for fiscal 2009 from \$6.2 million for fiscal 2008.
+Diluted net income per share increased 3.5% to \$0.59 per share for fiscal 2009 from \$0.57 per share for fiscal 2008, primarily because diluted weighted average shares outstanding decreased 186,000 shares, or 1.7%, to approximately 10,718,000 for fiscal 2009 from approximately 10,904,000 for fiscal 2008.
+The decrease in diluted weighted average shares outstanding for fiscal 2009 was primarily due to a decrease in common stock equivalents from employee stock option and restricted share awards and shares underlying our convertible debt due to the decline in our stock price.